A Linguistics-Aware LLM Watermarking via Syntactic Predictability: Results and Analysis

 \paragraph{Text Quality.} While achieving superior detection, STELA maintains a high level of text quality, comparable to that of leading baselines.
 Figure~\ref{fig:ppl_results} presents the perplexity distributions for watermarked texts.
 The PPL distributions for STELA appear statistically comparable to those of baselines.
 These results indicate that the significant gains in detection performance do not come at the cost of a substantial degradation in text quality.
 The adaptive mechanism, guided by linguistic indeterminacy, effectively mitigates the risk of generating unnatural text in grammatically constrained contexts.
+We further complement perplexity with a more holistic signal via an LLM-as-Judge pairwise blind evaluation~(A/B test), in which STELA is preferred or tied over KGW in 52.5\% of 1,000 comparisons, corroborating the perplexity parity reported above.
+Full experimental details are provided in Appendix~\ref{appendix:ab_test}.

 \paragraph{Cross-Lingual and Cross-Model Generalization.} The consistently high performance of STELA across analytic English, isolating Chinese, and agglutinative Korean validates our hypothesis that its mechanism is grounded in a language-universal principle of syntactic predictability, rather than the idiosyncrasies of a single grammar.
 Furthermore, the robust performance of STELA across three different LLMs, each with distinct architectures and training philosophies, demonstrates the generalizability of our model-independent approach.
 The linguistic signal provides a stable foundation for watermarking that is not sensitive to the internal variations of specific models.